The Purple Revolution: The Year That Changed Everything

-The Purple Revolution: The Year That Changed Everything is a political memoir by Nigel Farage, ex-leader of the UK Independence Party (UKIP).
+The Purple Revolution: The Year That Changed Everything is a political memoir by Nigel Farage, then-leader of the UK Independence Party (UKIP).
 It is published by Biteback Publishing, and released on 17 March 2015.

 Content

 Near the start of the book, Farage declares that he rarely scripts or practises his speeches, and how he does not regret any of them, saying "The more risk you take, the more likely it is that things will go really well, or really badly".

 In one chapter, Farage writes of his being hit by a car in 1985, his suffering from testicular cancer the year after, and his plane crash while campaigning in the 2010 general election.
 He uses these three near-death experiences to state his opinions on the National Health Service, saying that he has seen "the best and worst" of it.

 Farage declares his support for Rand Paul, whom he calls his "political Doppelgänger".
 He also praises the late trade union leader Bob Crow, who he claims was the only trade unionist who did not support big government and mass immigration.

 He also goes on to allege that the Conservative Party is intercepting communications by UKIP politicians.
 Farage stated in the book that if not elected as MP for South Thanet in the 2015 general election, he would quit as UKIP leader.
 The book ends by saying "So over to you, dear voter.
 It is all down to you now".